John-trailinghyphon/SPRpy/README.md

 # SPRpy: GUI analysis methods for MP-SPR measurements

-This program can be used to perform data analysis methods on multi-parameter surface plasmon resonance (MP-SPR) measurements acquired using [Bionavis SPR instruments](https://www.bionavis.com/en/technology/why-choose-mpspr/).
+This program can be used to perform data analysis on multi-parameter surface plasmon resonance (MP-SPR) measurements acquired using [Bionavis SPR instruments](https://www.bionavis.com/en/technology/why-choose-mpspr/).
 Specifically, fresnel modelling and exclusion height analysis of full angular scans is currently available.

 Apart from launching SPRpy and selecting files in the file dialog windows, SPRpy is designed to be a fully interactive graphical user interface (GUI) running inside a web browser, thus requiring no programming knowledge to operate (of course, the core functions of the code may be adapted for your own programming scripts).